Virtual Terrain Generation with MetaVR Terrain Tools for Esri ArcGIS

 Another critical advantage of the Metadesic format is its segmented database representation.
 Terrain built in Metadesic format is comprised of relatively small, self-contained terrain tiles that fit together seamlessly but can be built separately.
 This property enables a high degree of parallel processing of terrain since many different machines licensed for ArcGIS and Terrain Tools can build tiles for a given area at the same time.

 Within the ArcGIS interface, coastlines and road networks can be digitized and cut out from geospecific imagery using Terrain Tools.
-At runtime, VRSG generates simulated 3D ocean or multi-textured, animated, normal-mapped water surfaces in the regions identified as water, or blends road textures with underlying imagery.
+At runtime, VRSG generates simulated 3D ocean in the regions identified as water, and blends road textures with underlying imagery.
 The terrain tiles seamlessly match complete water tiles generated by VRSG.

 In the example above, MetaVR Terrain Tools was used to create the terrain mesh of the high-resolution representation of the shoreline of the jetty off the coast of Kismayo, Somalia.
 The bathymetry data in the terrain enhances the fidelity of where the shoreline meets the 3D ocean generated by VRSG at runtime.